knikolov2004/msia-423-nikolov/README.md

 account (needed for Spotify integrations).
 When in, create an app (whatever name you want) and set the Client ID and Client Secret as environment variables.

 ### 2. Set up remaining env variables
 In `config/config.py`, all environment variables which are called with `os.getenv` need to be set on the user's machine.
 These include:
 1. RDS variables - user, password, host, port, database; these need to be set up in the user's AWS console - for instructions visit https://github.com/MSIA/2020-msia423/blob/master/aws-rds/README.md

+    In order to check my RDS table, the port is `3306`, and the host is `nu-msia423-kris.cdeg4vxlquwj.us-east-2.rds.amazonaws.com`
+    For instructor purposes, the user is msia423instructors and the password is my netid.
+    For QA purposes, the user is msia423qa, and the password is my netid.

 2. S3 variables - AWS key ID, AWS secret key, S3 bucket; these are also set up in the user's AWS console - go to "My Security Credentials" under your username in the top right corner.